 Championship Section – First band performs 12:00 (arrival 11:00)

-Requests for an early draw will be considered, however, requests to play later will only be considered in exceptional circumstances.
+Requests for an early draw will be accepted, but requests to play later will only be considered in exceptional circumstances.

 This proposal has been suggested following feedback from a number of bands in order to maximise participation whilst maintaining the spirit of competition with a draw taking place still.
 These provisions are a trial for the 2022 event and feedback will be taken to see if these provisions remain in future years.

-Two scores of each band’s own choice pieces must be provided for the adjudicators.
+Scores of each band’s own choice pieces must be provided for the adjudicators via an online form.
 All adjudication will be open.
 Points will not be awarded.
 The adjudicators’ decisions are final.

 Dedicated rehearsal and warm up areas will be available to all participating bands/groups.
 There will also be a space provided to leave coats, bags and cases, however, due to child safeguarding this cannot be used as a changing area.
 Please arrive in uniform ready to perform.